Who can use this Employment Contract ?

 2. PROBATIONARY PERIOD

 Where this contract is issued to a new employee a probationary period may be included.
-The usual period is 3 months but should not normally extend longer than 6 months.
-Employers should ensure that in any event the probationary period is not extended to close to 12 months as dismissal would then be subject to the employee’s statutory right not to be dismissed unfairly.
+The usual period is 3 months and it should not normally extend longer than 6 months.

 Insert the normal place of work here, however if any travelling is required in the role it should be stated here.
 If no travel is necessary please state.
 It is useful for an employer to have the contractual right to require flexibility as to the employee’s place of work so as to reduce the risk that a change of work place would trigger an employee’s entitlement to redundancy pay.
 Specialist legal advice should be taken to ensure that such flexibility is legally ‘reasonable’.
 Any requirements to travel outside the UK for periods of more than 4 weeks should also be set out here.